 - When traveling on University business in conjunction with personal travel, the University will only reimburse for University related expenses.

-- Additional costs due to personal travel will not be reimbursed by the University and will need to be separated from the business portion on the Expense Report.
+- Additional costs due to personal travel will not be reimbursed by the University, and will need to be separated from the business expenses on the Expense Report.

 - A review of foreign travel arrangements is required to ensure the visiting country and/or individuals have no related restrictions under federal export control requirements.